All Episodes

 You have people of all backgrounds, all races, all creeds, religions.

-They're there for one reason.
+They're there for one reason, is they love their team.

-It's an opportunity for people to put aside the day-to-day stress that we all have and problems and politics and go to a ball game, have a beer or two, sometimes three, and eat a hot dog, have some popcorn, get cotton candy, whatever you get your kids, the junk they like.
+It's an opportunity for people to put aside the day-to-day stress that we all have and problems and politics and go to a ball game, have a beer or two, sometimes three, and eat a hot dog, have some popcorn, get cotton candy, whatever you get your kids, the junk they like, and you have a great day and everyone's cheering for the same team.

 Then you add politics to this.

-This is what Colin Coppernick, you know, didn't understand, or LeBron James clearly doesn't understand.
+This is what Colin Kopernick didn't understand or LeBron James clearly doesn't understand is, okay, well, now people are viewing less.

-That means that that rights fees are going to eventually go down because they're not going to be able to sustain the ad rates that are needed to get the rights to run these these sporting events.
+That means that rights fees are going to eventually go down because they're not going to be able to sustain the ad rates that are needed to get the rights to run these sporting events.

 And then it's going to be a ripple effect.